Drassil/git-wiki-theme/wiki/main_page.md

 - Step 5: UPLOAD CODE AND APP.
 Include a Licence.

 Include all this in one Repository.
+Now [visit](https://ieeemadc.github.io/IEEEmadC-wiki/main_page)

 Step 1:

 ![Open link](https://github.com/IEEEmadC/IEEEmadC-wiki/blob/gh-pages/assets/images/Screenshot%202019-11-30%20at%2011.25.11%20AM.png?raw=true)

+Note: You need to fork to add your pull request.

 Step 2:
 Enter the details